GiooG/emunes/README.md

 Download the "Release" folder and execute the "emunes.exe" file.

 ## Usage
 When opened, two windows will appear, a big white one and a CMD one.
-Type in the CMD one the path to your rom (just create a "roms" folder and place in your roms, then in CMD type "roms/romname.nes").
+Type in the CMD one the name of the rom including the ".nes"

 # Commands
 z = B